shawhintech/shiftpodcooling/README.md

 <!-- CONTACT -->
 ## Contact

-I unfortnately will not be responsive to online communication at this time outside of pull requests
+My mailbox is currently not monitored at this time, but I will be responsive via pull requests

 Project Link: [https://github.com/shawhintech/shiftpodcooling ](https://github.com/shawhintech/shiftodcooling)